 In some cases where you have registered for certain services we will store your email address temporarily until we receive confirmation of the information you provided via an email (i.e. where we send an email to the email address provided as part of your registration to confirm a subscription request).

 KPMG generally collects only the personal information necessary to fulfill your request.
 Where additional, optional information is sought, you will be notified of this at the point of collection.

-The law in Tunisia allows us to process personal information, so long as we have a ground under the law to do so.
+The law in Tunisia allows us to process personal information, so long as we have a ground under the law to do so and as we comply with the legal requirements in terms of Declaration and/or authorization.
 It also requires us to tell you what those grounds are.
 As a result, when we process your personal information, we will rely on one of the following processing conditions:

 · Performance of a contract: this is when the processing of your personal information is necessary in order to perform our obligations under a contract;